reside-ic/reside-ic.github.io/content/blog/translating-rmd.md

 <img src="/img/translating-rmd.gif" alt="Translating R Markdown with tabset" />

 Like using custom blocks, a tabset lets us write R Markdown as we would for a single language.
 We can still take advantage of syntax highlighting in RStudio and R Markdown managing the formatting of text.
-Using `.tabset .tabset-dropdown` allows users to switch between translations in the output document via a dropdown menu.
+Using `.tabset .tabset-dropdown` allows users to switch between languages in the output document via a dropdown menu.
 This has the same disadvantage as custom blocks, it runs all code and so will be slower than using code chunks.

 The main title of the document won't be translated here, but we can include a heading for each tab which will be translated.
 To achieve this we need to use HTML heading tags e.g. `<h1>` as if we try to use standard R Markdown `#` this will break the tabbing.